About Graduate Studies at the University of Guelph

 In 1967, graduate study and research were combined under the Dean of Graduate Studies and Research and the first three graduate degrees were granted at convocation.

 In 1970, administrative responsibility for research was separated out to the Office of Research.

 In 1972, the first joint doctoral program (PhD in Philosophy) was established with McMaster University.

 By 1989 there were graduate programs in all seven colleges.

-Currently, there are close to 3000 graduate students in over 100 programs.
+Currently, there are over 3138 graduate students in 103 programs.